jpenney/use-google-libraries/README.txt

 improves the chances of the given URL already being cached, and prevents **script.aculo.us** from including scripts multiple times.

+If jQuery is enqued **Use Google Libraries** will inject a bit of javascript before the next enqueued script enabling jQuery's [noConflict mode](http://docs.jquery.com/Core/jQuery.noConflict) as it would with the standard WordPress version.

 == References ==